A Musical in Five Continuous Acts

 In ACT II: JOY: Vox and Sara encounter “good-spirits” who encourage Sara to call on “The Spirit Within” in times of distress.
 Vox reminds Sara whom she stands for; Humanity’s Children and who she is: Humanity’s Child!
 Vox, continuing her mentor role, encourages Sara to participate joyfully in the fullness of life as she proclaims her liberty and freedom while deeply fearing for her safety and security.

 In ACT III: ACTION: Sara, Vox, and the Mates speak up in solidarity with the real-world survivors of school-shootings.
 Sara has bonded with other young people but worries about tomorrow...who will help her “carry on.”

 In ACT IV: VISION: the “magical” fully overtakes the “realism” as act IV commences and Sara is embraced within the “Circle of Life.”
 But soon, the needs of the real Sara in the real world come back into focus.
 She must wake from her dreams and nightmares to face the real world.
 Vox reminds Sara of her personal strength and resilience and promises an on-going presence on the journey that is life and the mission that stands before her.

-In ACT V: MISSION: “realism” and reality are once again dominant as Sara, Vox and the “Kids” complete the transformation from “fear,” to “joy,” to “action,” to “vision,” and to “mission.”
+In ACT V: MISSION: “realism” and reality are once again dominant as Sara, Vox and the “Players” complete the transformation from “fear,” to “joy,” to “action,” to “vision,” and to “mission.”